 In confocal-based single-molecule fluorescence spectroscopy (SMFS) measurements, such as in single-molecule FRET, molecules that randomly traverse a femtoliter excitation-detection volume produce bursts of photons.
-There are, however, many experimental parameters (e.g. concentration, viscosity, temperature, molecular size, weight, rigidity/flexibility, fluorescence brightness, photostability, experimental configuration, excitation type, wavelength, intemsity, etc) that lead to different types of photon bursts with different sizs (total amount of bursts), different widths/durations (the time spent by the molecule in the excitation-detection volume) and bursts with varyng instantaneous photon rates, where all of the above are modulated via the burst search & selection algorithm used.
-It is therefore sometimes hard to know what will be the exact outcome of these parameters in an experiment, ahead of time.
-Additionally, the link between these experimental observables and the underlying truth (e.g. identity of photons to specific molecules in the ensemble, their position in space when emitting a photons, etc.) is hard to find.
+There are, however, many experimental parameters (e.g. concentration, viscosity, temperature, molecular size, weight, rigidity/flexibility, fluorescence brightness, photostability, experimental configuration, excitation type, wavelength, intemsity) that lead to different types of photon bursts with different sizs (total amount of bursts), different widths/durations (the time spent by the molecule in the excitation-detection volume) and bursts with varyng instantaneous photon rates, where all of the above are modulated via the burst search & selection algorithm under use.
+It is sometimes hard to know what will be the exact outcome of these parameters in an experiment ahead of time.
+Additionally, the link between these experimental observables and the underlying truth (e.g. identity of photons to specific molecules in the ensemble, their position in space when emitting a photons) is hard to find.
 The solution for these concerns can be found in simulations that mimic confocal-based SMFS experiments.

 For that purpose, Dr. Antonino Ingargiola has developed Python Brownian Motion simulations (in the Weiss lab), or in short PyBroMo.
 The first layer of PyBroMo produces diffusion trajectories of simulated particles diffusing in a rectangular box with given dimensions.
-The second layer of SMFS smulations using PyBroMo adds photons emitted from the diffusing particles, depending on their instantaneous positions in the simulation, in reference to an effecive detection volume (EDV), calculated by he square of an excitation point-spread-function (PSF), where the molecular brightness of the particles is taken as the photon rate when a particle is in the center of the EDV.
+The second layer of SMFS simulations using PyBroMo adds photons emitted from the diffusing particles, depending on their instantaneous positions in the simulation relative to the effecive detection volume (EDV), calculated by the square of an excitation point-spread-function (PSF), where the molecular brightness of the particles is taken as the photon rate when a particle is in the center of the EDV.
 The outcome of the second layer is a file that consists of simulated photons arising from different simulated particles, when they have been in specific positions in the space inside the rectangular box.
 On top of that, background photons are added.

 |Two different models of a pont-spread-function (PSF) used in PyBroMo - a numerically-calculated model that mimics a realistic model of a PSF, and a Gaussian approximation.
 Both PSF models are the same in means of their energy.|